kristianharge/dead_reckoning/README.md

 First of all, we simplified the problem by taking in account only the two rear wheels because the front ones does not have driving capacity.

-We can imagine the robot trajectory as a sum of small curved segments as in the following images:
+The following image shows an example that could be a CarriRo movement trajectory.

 <p align="center">
   <img src="./Images/real_robot_movement.png" />
-  <figcaption align = "center"><b>Fig.5 CarriRo real robot movement representation</b></figcaption>
 </p>
+<figcaption align="middle"><b>Fig.5 CarriRo real robot movement representation</b></figcaption>

+This trajectory can be decomposed in small curved segments as in the following image:

 <p align="center">
   <img src="./Images/segmented_robot_movement.png" />